St Benedict's, Garforth

 ‘For a life of Prayer’ (Rule of St Benedict)

 We aim to be a caring Catholic community, assisted by prayer and the sacraments, proclaiming God ’s Word, serving all in need.

 The church was passed over to the Leeds Diocese in 1983.
-The present parish priest is Father Gerard Kearney, the 37th to hold that position.
+The present parish priest is Father Henry Longbottom, the 39th to hold that position.

 In 2009 our community was enriched when we were joined by the neighbouring parish of